CleepDevice/cleepapp-audioplayer/README.md

 ### Playlist

-Minimalist efforts on playlist are available:
+Some playlist features are available:
 * remove track from playlist
 * add track on specific playlist position
 * shuffle tracks